roehling/git-archive-all/README.rst

 files from submodules into the archive.
 This is not the only implementation of this particular feature, but it is the one that mimics ``git archive`` best.
 It uses the same command line arguments, and in the absense of submodules, it will behave identically.
-Basically, you can use it for all archiving purposes and need not to think about the technicalities of submodules.
+Basically, you can use it for all archiving purposes and need not think about the technicalities of submodules.

 Installation
 ------------